 South Australian Policy Advisory Committee on Technology (SAPACT)

-The South Australian Policy Advisory Committee on Technology (SAPACT) is an expert advisory committee to the South Australia (SA) Department for Health and Ageing.
-It was convened in May 2014 to establish statewide governance, evaluation and policy advice regarding the use of high-cost and high-risk health technologies in SA.
+Convened in May 2014, the South Australian Policy Advisory Committee on Health Technology (SAPACT) is the statewide multi-disciplinary expert advisory committee of the South Australian Department for Health and Wellbeing, established to provide statewide governance, policy advice and independent evidence reviews regarding the safe, clinical- and cost-effective introduction of new, emerging and/or existing health technologies in SA Health.

-- Promotes equity of access to health technologies in SA.
+- Promotes equity of access to health technologies in SA Health.

-- Advises the SA Department on the impact of new health technologies.
+- Advises the SA Health Department the impact of new health technologies.

 - ≥ $100,000 for a Local Health Network (LHN) per year; or